aws-samples/sp-api-lwa-rotation/README.md

 ## Background

-Starting from February 6th, 2023.
-The SP-API Services required all developers need to rotate their "Login With Amazon" (LWA's)s credential for every 180 days.
-If the LWA credentials is not updated before the expiry target date, the API integration will lose the access to the SP-API.
-To meet this requirement.
-We propose a way of using AWS System Manager Parameter Store KMS EventBridge and SNS to encrypt the LWA key and a rotation notification services.
+To reduce the risk of exposed and compromised credentials, starting from [February 6th, 2023](https://developer-docs.amazon.com/sp-api/docs/rotating-your-apps-lwa-credentials), the SP-API Services require all developers to rotate their “Login With Amazon” (LWA) credentials every 180 days.
+If the SP-API LWA credentials are not updated before the expiration target date, the API integration will lose access to the SP-API.
+All Amazon SP-API Developers are required to follow secure coding standards to follow Personal Identifiable Information (PII) requirements from the [Data Protection Policy](https://sellercentral.amazon.com/mws/static/policy?documentType=DPP&locale=en_US).
+Credentials include, but are not limited to the encryption key, secret access key, password, and other sensitive credentials are not supposed to be hardcoded in the code.
+Based on the requirements mentioned above, Amazon is introducing a secure way to utilize Amazon AWS Systems Manager Parameter Store, AWS Key Management Service (KMS), Amazon EventBridge, and Amazon SNS to rotate your SP-API credentials in a timely manner.
+The overall architecture can be found below:

 ![architecture](./static/secure-lwa.png)